 Many factors are considered when determining residency such as, citizenship status, military status, the public school district to which taxes are paid, length of time at present domicile, purpose for living in Missouri, and your intent to make Missouri your permanent home.
 In most cases, you must have been at your in-district or in-state residence for the past 12 consecutive months to receive that residency status.

 Belton, Blue Springs, Center, Fort Osage, Grandview, Hickman Mills, Kansas City, Independence, Lee's Summit, North Kansas City, Park Hill, Raytown.

-A change in residency status must be made in writing.
-Student will be required to submit a Residency Affidavit form along with supporting documentation.
+Residency status is initially determined at the time of application to the college.
+A request for a change in residency status must be made in writing by submitting a Residency Affidavit form along with supporting documentation.

-Random and periodic residency verifications will be conducted, which will require those who are selected to complete a Residency Affidavit form and to submit documentation to prove residency at the home address on file.
+Random and periodic residency verifications will be conducted, which will require those who are selected to complete a Residency Affidavit and to submit documentation including proof of residence for the past consecutive 12 months.